 Prime Minister Boris Johnson and his partner, Carrie Symonds have become the first unmarried couple to reside at Number 10.
 And according to the Office of National Statistics, the number of us cohabiting has increased by 25.8% over the last decade.
 Cohabiting couples are officially the fastest growing family type and whilst it’s the preferred option for many, there are some legal issues cohabiting couples should consider when thinking about ownership of property.

-I should firstly just point out that the term ‘common-law’ means nothing in England and Wales, contrary to many people’s mistaken beliefs.
+We should firstly just point out that the term ‘common-law’ means nothing in England and Wales, contrary to many people’s mistaken beliefs.
 Cohabiting couples have no legal rights, not as married couples or civil partners do.

 If you cohabit with your partner and own your property jointly, you should check how you elected to own it when you bought it, as there are two ways in which you can own property.
 It is very easy to change the way you own property too, if on reading this you decide that you want to change the deeds.
 You can either own property as joint tenants or as tenants in common.
 If you own your property as joint tenants, you are both seen as one legal entity and neither of you have a defined share in the equity.
 If you own your property as tenants in common, the law sees you as two separate entities with an equal share in the equity i.e. you each own 50%.